Length orthospectrum of convex bodies on flat tori: Analytical results: a functional setup for the geodesic vector field

 Then, in Section~\ref{s:correlation}, we apply this analysis to define spaces with anisotropic Sobolev regularity, in which we describe the asymptotic expansion of the operator $e^{-tV*}$ as $t\rightarrow+\infty$ acting on functions, as in Theorem~\ref{t:maintheo-correlations}.

-In Sections~\ref{s:cutoff} and~\ref{s:laplace-mellin}, we come back to the general forms/currents setting of the article, and show how to define norms for which the operator $\widehat{\chi}(-iV)$ is well defined and can be continued when $\chi$ depends on some complex parameter $s\in\IC$ as in Theorems~\ref{t:maintheo-mellin-function} and~\ref{t:maintheo-resolvent-function}.
+In Section~\ref{s:anis-spaces}, we come back to the general forms/currents setting of the article, we define anisotropic Sobolev spaces adapted to the dynamics i.e. on which the operator $\widehat{\chi}(-iV)$ is well defined.
+When $\chi$ depends on some complex parameter $s\in\IC$, we show in Section~\ref{s:laplace-mellin} that the operator $\widehat{\chi}(-iV)$ can be continued, as in Theorems~\ref{t:maintheo-mellin-function} and~\ref{t:maintheo-resolvent-function}.

 In Section~\ref{s:poincare}, we apply these results to particular currents to make the connection between these kinds of operators and geometric zeta functions/Poincar\'e series, using the strategy initiated in~\cite{DangRiviere20d}.
 Along the way, we prove slightly more general versions of Theorems~\ref{t:maintheo-Mellin},~\ref{t:maintheo-laplace},~\ref{e:maintheo-realaxis} and~\ref{e:GuinandWeil}.